Jet ski: Hazards

 Apart from the obvious hazards of collisions and mechanical breakdowns common to all vehicles, operating or riding a PWC can involve a risk of orifice injuries.
 These injuries are typical of the kinds of injuries that waterskiers experience as a result of falling into the water at speed.
 Such injuries can occur from simply falling in the water at speed or they can occur from the output end of the pump jet.
 A rider who falls (or is ejected) off the back can land directly in the path of the PWC's high-pressure jet of water.
 Unless a rider is appropriately dressed in garments made out of a strong, thick substance like neoprene (as is commonly found in wetsuits), the jet may penetrate any orifice it reaches.
 All major PWC manufacturers warn about this risk and recommend that passengers wear wet suit bottoms or equivalent protection.
 The American Waterski Racing Association recommends that all of their racers wear wet suit bottoms for this same reason.

 Such orifice injuries can result in permanent disability or death.
 For example, in 2006, the California Court of Appeal for the First Appellate District upheld a $3.7 million Napa County jury verdict against Polaris Industries arising out of one such incident (which had devastating effects on the victim's lower abdomen).

 It is also possible for multiple riders on the same PWC to sustain orifice injuries in a single accident, as actually occurred in a 2007 accident at Mission Bay which resulted in a San Diego County jury verdict affirmed in full on appeal in 2014.

 Another noteworthy risk of injury is known as off throttle steering, which results from the lack of steering capability while off throttle in certain models of PWCs.
 This can result in death or serious bodily injuries.

 While also rare, spinal injuries can occur while surf jumping and, potentially, wake jumping.
 The PWC manufacturers' owner's manuals all include warnings regarding jumping at excessive heights, or operating a PWC if there is a prior history of back injury.
 The current on-product labels say "Jumping wakes or waves can increase the risk of spinal/backbone injuries (paralysis)".
 The current Kawasaki owner's manual provides: "Slow down before crossing waves.
 Do not ride if you have a back condition.
 High speed operation in choppy or rough water may cause back injuries."

 Another rare, but unique injury risk with jetboats, is being sucked into the intake side of the pump jet.
-Current PWC products contain on-product warnings that state: "Keep away from Intake Grate while the engine is on.
+Current PWC products contain on-product warnings that state: "'Keep away from Intake Grate' while the engine is on.
 Items such as long hair, loose clothing, or PFD straps can become entangled in moving parts and result in severe injury or drowning".

 There have been fatal accidents involving PWCs.
-In a notable case, U.S. astronaut Alan G. Poindexter died in 2012 from injuries sustained in a Jet Ski accident in Florida.
+In a notable case, US astronaut Alan G. Poindexter died in 2012 from injuries sustained in a Jet Ski accident in Florida.